BEAUJOLAIS

 Following the excellent experience with Chateau Thivin wines in Cote de Brouilly, I turned my attention to Morgon wines from brilliant winemakers like Jean Foillard and Jean-Marc Burgaud, Guy Breton, Marcel Lapierre, Louis Claude Desvignes, and Mee Godard.
 I purchased their Morgon Cote de Puy and the single vineyard/luxury bottlings, mainly in vintage 2019.
 I did taste a basic Morgon 2019 from Jean Foillard, which was terrific.
 I was also encouraged to try wines from Coudert's Clos de Roilette from Fleurie.

 In June 2022, I did a Morgon and Fleurie comparative tasting of the single vineyard wines + plus luxury cuvees from different producers, 13 wines in all, including Thivin's Cuvee Zaccharie from Cotes de Brouilly as a kind of reference wine.
 Mostly 2019 vintage and some 2018.
-Almost all wines were a wonderful experience.
+Almost all the wines were a wonderful experience.

-I tasted his luxury cuvees, Javernieres and James, in vintage 2019, which are an incredible value for money.
+I tasted his luxury cuvees, Javernieres and James, in vintage 2019, an which are incredible value for money.
 Powerful with dense dark fruit, concentrated, vibrant, and sophisticated with perfect acidity and complexity.
 30 Euros per/bottle!!
 96p rating for both.

 Guy Breton - Morgon P’tit Max 2019.
 It comes from 1 hectare of 100+-year-old vines in the lieu-dit of Les Charmes in Cote de Puy.
 The wine is aged for ten months in used barrels from no other than Domaine de la Romanée-Conti and then bottled unfined and unfiltered.
 Elegant and delicate, yet concentrated, cherries and violets.
 Impressive.
 93-94p.

 Alain Coudert - Produces powerful Fleuries from the Clos de La Roilette vineyard bordering the Moulin-a-Vent district.
 Because of this location, his Fleuries tend to be more potent and concentrated than other producers' wines from this commune.
 He makes three cuvees, standard Fleurie, Fleurie Vendange Tardive, and Fleurie Griffe de Marquis.
-I tasted the latter in two vintages: Eighty years old vines and one year of aging in Burgundy oak barrels.
+I tasted the latter in two vintages: Eighty-year-old vines and one year of aging in Burgundy oak barrels.
 Both 2018 and 2019 were sensual, mineral, and highly seductive.
 Milk chocolate and mashed wild cherries.
 Delicacies!
 Incredible value for the money!
 95p rating for both wines.

-Jean Foillard - a cult producer in Beaujolais, making wines with great elegance, finesse, and richness.
+Jean Foillard is a cult producer in Beaujolais, making wines with great elegance, finesse, and richness.
 His Fleuries are so delicious and seductive.
 Wow.
 2018 - 92+p, 2019 - 93+p.
 Morgon Corcelette 2018 had a refined and elegant nose of spicy cherries and strawberries, bright acidity, splendid structure, vibrant, stony, mineral on the palate, and long finish.
 Excellent stuff.
-Worth cellaring for at least ten years.
+It's worth cellaring for at least ten years.
 94p.
 His Morgon Corcelette 2019 offered a more refined touch, elegance, depth, midpalate, and length than in 2018.
 Gorgeous effort!
 Please keep it for at least ten years.
 94+p.

 Mee Godard -The owner, Mee Godard, is from South Korea, and she settled in Beaujolais in 2013.
-She's a very talented winemaker who produces deep, concentrated, and intense wines for long-term keeping.
+She's a talented winemaker who produces deep, concentrated, and intense wines for long-term keeping.

 Her basic Morgon Cote de Puy wines in 2018 and 2019 vintages represented excellent value for money when tasted in April 2022.
 Juicy, packed with fruit, intense and complex.
 94p for both wines.